Call our 24/7 advice line for health care professionals and families if you need support with symptom management and end of life care - 01284 766133.

 Girls Night Out Terms and Conditions

-Registrations close on Thursday 9 September at 9am.
+Registration for Girls Night Out 2022 opens on Friday 1 April, and closes on Thursday 8 September at 9am.
 It may be possible to sign up on the night, but ‘on the day’ entry places are very limited and you might not receive bunny ears or a medal.
 We still ask that you try to raise the minimum suggested amount of sponsorship.
 There is no guarantee of entry if you sign up on the day.

 The minimum age for participants is 14.
 There is no upper age limit.
 Walkers under 18 years of age must ensure the consent section is signed by a parent or guardian and are accompanied by an adult walker over the age of 18.